milofultz/tod/README.md

 - Make tests work with standard `python3 -m unittest` call
 - Add multiple items in a row a la `s` command, but not destructive.
 Thinking something like `aa`.
 - Add ability to edit the name of a list
+- Add ability to move a task from one list to another
+- Make input handling better.
+Reject unacceptable characters